Fish and seafood

 Facts and figures

 In the meantime, 100 per cent of our fresh and frozen fish and seafood comes from sustainable sources.
 Sustainable means that the WWF classifies the origin of all our available fish varieties within these product categories as acceptable or recommendable.

-All in all, we achieve 99.8 per cent of our total turnover in fish and seafood results with products from sustainable sources.
+Since December 2016, we achieve 100 per cent of our total turnover in fish and seafood results with products from sustainable sources.